Important facts

 - What happens after an audit?

-- After the audit, the results are documented and improvements are introduced.
+- After the review, the results are documented and improvements are implemented.

 Never miss an update on compliance again.